Yankees get AL wild card; Judge hits 52nd HR, top Jays 2-1 (Sep 30, 2017) | FOX Sports

 Yankees get AL wild card; Judge hits 52nd HR, top Jays 2-1 (Sep 30, 2017)

+NEW YORK (AP) In a way, manager Joe Girardi figures, Aaron Judge and some of the young New York Yankees without any postseason experience already have gotten the feel of playoff pressure.

-NEW YORK (AP) The New York Yankees wound up with an AL wild-card spot Saturday, beating Toronto 2-1 on Aaron Judge’s 52nd home run shortly before Boston clinched the AL East crown.
+The Yankees wound up with an AL wild-card spot Saturday, beating Toronto 2-1 on Judge’s 52nd home run shortly before Boston clinched the AL East crown.

 New York needed two wins and two losses by Boston to force a tiebreaker Monday at Yankee Stadium.
 Instead, the Yankees will host Minnesota in the wild-card game Tuesday.